-We used individual-level data from the Health and Nutrition Survey of Shiga prefecture (HNSS), Japan, 2015.21 The HNSS provides the most significant prefectural representative sample available to monitor the dietary intake and lifestyle factors of Shiga prefecture residents.
-We analyzed dietary and participant characteristic data from the 2015 HNSS, which included 4,229 randomly selected households from approximately 1% of households across 19 cities in Shiga, encompassing all household members aged 1 year and older.
+We used Individual-level data for the Health and Nutrition Survey of Shiga prefecture (HNSS), Japan, 2015.21 The HNSS provides the most significant prefectural representative sample available to monitor the dietary intake and lifestyle factors of Shiga prefecture residents.
+We analyzed the dietary data and participant characteristics data for HNSS in 2015, covering 4,229 households chosen randomly from approximately 1% of the households of all 19 cities in Shiga and involving all household members aged ≥ 1 year.
 Figure 1 shows a flow diagram of individuals included in the study.
 In the present study, data from 6,264 adults (2,906 men, and 3,358 women) were analyzed.